Parkourer10/dictionaryAPI/README.md

 # Dictionary API
-this repository holds the code for the api service running at [dictionary](https://dictionary.fonders.org/)
+this repository holds the code for the api service running [here](https://dictionary.fonders.org/)